kbao24/rc1023-code-solutions/dom-events/dom-events-quiz-notes.md

   ```js
   element.addEventListener('click', handleClick());
   ```
-  The second one has a callback in the 2nd argument.
+  The second one allows you to invoke the function immediately.

 ## Notes